Tuesday, June 9, 2015

 Con: cannot at present show an impairment standard for critical-job employees or drivers

-Pro: does relieve medical symptoms currently fought with expensive, sometimes customized prescription drugs
+Pro: does relieve some medical symptoms currently fought with expensive, sometimes customized prescription drugs

 Con: subject to alteration by a supplier